rabee2050/esp32-kit/README.md

 - Remote control.

 Requirements:
-- ESP8266 Board.
+- ESP8266 Board or Module.
 - ESP8266 Sketch.
+- Arduino IDE

 Tested on:
-- Adafruit Feather ESP8266
+- Adafruit Feather Huzzah ESP8266.
+- NodeMCU V3.
+- ESP-01 Module with Arduino Uno, Leonardo and Mega

 Check this youtube to see in real world:
 - http://